vbalab/ysda/semester_01/cpp/notes.md

 ---

-`std::any` - a type-safe way to store and retrieve values of any type, using type erasure.

----

 In `std::cout` use explicit **flushing** through `std::flush` or `std::endl` when you want to ensure the output is immediately displayed, such as in debugging or interactive applications.

 `std::cerr` is **unbuffered**, it doesn’t need explicit flushing.